splendido/meteor-accounts-meld/README.md

 | GitHub    |    No      | GitHub does not provide a way to know if the user email is verified.
 | LinkedIn  | -- Yes --  | LinkedIn provides the user email + LinkedIn enrolment process ensures this email is verified

+To add support for LinkedIn, use the package [pauli:accounts-linkedin](https://github.com/PauliBuccini/meteor-accounts-linkedin/) and add the `r_emailaddress` permission to your LinkedIn app (section *OAuth User Agreement* of the app settings).

 <a name="Disclaimer"/>
 ## Disclaimer